SfyLabs-HASC/Age-of-Chronos-Rebellion-s-Echo_OLD/README.md

 2. `getRegistry.ts` provides a method to get an instance of the Registry contract, used by the deploy script to add the collection to the platform.
 3. `utils.ts` contains the logic for deploying your contracts, configuring the catalog, minting characters and items, and more.
 4. `runDeploy.ts` uses methods from `utils.ts` to deploy contracts, set up the game environment, and mint initial game assets.
+5. 'testingScripts' folder contains all testing scripts to checks the features of the NFT 2.0 on MoonBaseAlpha.

 ## Assets

 Our game assets include:

-1. `chronosCharacters` with full renders for backward compatibility and separate body parts for customization.
+1. `Characters` with full renders for backward compatibility and separate body parts for customization.
-2. `chronosItems` featuring different versions for each item, enhancing gameplay variety.
+2. `Items` featuring different versions for each item, enhancing gameplay variety.
-3. `collection images` for both characters and items, providing a visual representation of the game's universe.
+3. `Images` for both characters and items, providing a visual representation of the game's universe.

 ## Metadata